 Care for children diagnosed with craniopharyngioma doesn’t end when active treatment has finished.
 Your child’s health care team will continue to check to make sure the tumor has not returned, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for craniopharyngioma should have life-long, follow-up care.

-This plan may include regular physical examinations and/or MRI scans to monitor your child’s recovery for the coming months and years.
+Your child’s follow-up care may include regular physical examinations, MRI scans, or both.
+Doctors want to keep track of your child’s recovery in the months and years ahead.
 Follow-up care is important to find out whether the tumor has returned or is starting to grow again.